 Winnipeg welcomes Aschenti Cocoa

 Winnipeg’s chocolate scene continues to grow and evolve, and it’s great to see the Manitoba capital taking strides to become a true chocolate destination.
-Back on December 17, 2016, Aschenti Cocoa had its Grand Opening on December 17, 2016, and introduced itself as the only chocolate maker in Manitoba to grow its own cocoa.
-This was a game changer for the city, as Aschenti Cocoa is a tree to bar company, meaning that they grow the cocoa, supervise the stages of its production (for most of the bars they produce) and make the end product: delicious bean-to-bar organic chocolate bars.
+Back on December 17, 2016, Aschenti Cocoa had its Grand Opening and introduced itself as the only chocolate maker in Manitoba to grow its own cocoa.
+This was a game changer for the city, as Aschenti Cocoa is a tree to bar company, meaning that they grow the cocoa and supervise the stages of its production (for most of the bars they produce) and make the end product: delicious bean-to-bar organic chocolate bars.
 Alas, on December 3, 2019, Aschenti announced to its subscribers that its Corydon Avenue shop has closed.
 You can still purchase their bean-to-bar chocolate via their website and at local craft events.

 Owned by Christian Mekoh and his wife Fanny Christelle, Aschenti Cocoa grows its own cocoa in the Mekohs’ homeland of Cameroon, the West African central coastal nation situated east of Nigeria along the Gulf of Guinea.
 Cameroon is the fifth largest producer of cocoa in the world, registering 275,000 metric tonnes of cocoa grown in the country’s coastal region in 2013.